Marco Delvecchio

-Delvecchio currently collaborates with a Roman private radio station as football-pundit.
+Delvecchio collaborates with a Rome-based private radio station as a football pundit.

 Club career

 Delvecchio was born in Milan, Italy, where he started his professional career with Inter (1992 and 1994–95).
 He went on to represent Venezia (1992–93) and Udinese (1993–94) before joining Roma in 1995.
 His career reached a high when he transferred to Roma, becoming a key player at the club.
-He notably won the Scudetto with Roma in 2001, followed by the 2001 Supercoppa Italiana, under manager Fabio Capello, alongside forwards Francesco Totti, Gabriel Batistuta, and Vincenzo Montella.
+He notably won the Scudetto with Roma in 2001, followed by the 2001 Supercoppa Italiana, under manager Fabio Capello, alongside forwards Francesco Totti, Gabriel Batistuta and Vincenzo Montella.
 He also reached the Coppa Italia Final with Roma during the 2002–03 season.
 He subsequently played one season for Brescia in 2004–05, and was then bought by Parma in 2005.
 In 2006, Parma released him and he went on to join Ascoli on a free transfer.

 On 10 May 2007, Delvecchio and Ascoli mutually agreed to terminate his contract following a combination of a knee injury and Ascoli's relegation to Serie B, the latter following a 1–0 loss to Torino three days earlier.
 He scored twice in ten appearances for the club.

 After one season of inactivity, Delvecchio decided to abandon professional football altogether and accept an offer from Eccellenza Lazio side Pescatori Ostia, where he scored 34 goals throughout the season.

 International career

 Delvecchio was a member of the Italy under-21 teams that won the UEFA European Under-21 Championship in 1994 and 1996; in total, he scored 6 goals for the under-21 side in 24 appearances between 1992 and 1996.
 He also represented Italy at the 1996 Olympics in Atlanta, making three appearances and scoring once.

 He made his international for the Italy senior side debut under manager Dino Zoff on 16 December 1998, in a friendly match in Rome against the FIFA World-Stars, commemorating the first century since the founding of the Italian Football Federation.
 He was subsequently called up by Zoff for the 22-man Italian squad that took part at Euro 2000, making three appearances throughout the tournament.
 His first international goal came against France in the Euro 2000 final, although Italy later conceded an equaliser in the final minute of stoppage time, and were defeated in extra-time from a golden goal.
 Delvecchio travelled to Korea with the 23-man Italian 2002 World Cup squad, but did not play during the tournament under manager Giovanni Trapattoni.
 After the World Cup, he scored a goal in a 2–0 friendly win over Northern Ireland, and on 18 February 2004, he made his final appearance for Italy against the Czech Republic, missing out on Trapattoni's Euro 2004 squad.
-Delvecchio scored 3 goals in 14 starts for the Italy senior team, scoring 4 goals in 22 total appearances for Italy between 1998 and 2004.
+He was not selected for the country's FIFA World Cup-winning squad in 2006.
+Delvecchio scored 3 goals in 14 starts for the Italy senior team, scoring 4 goals in 22 total appearances for Italy between 1998 and 2006.